 Every time I sit down to write about a dessert, my inclination is to exclaim, “This is my favorite!”
 But I find that I’m saying that about every dessert.
 Ha!
 But I really do love, really LOVE, panna cotta.
 It’s an Italian dessert which translated means “cooked cream.”
-I never tried it when I was in Italy — I was more focused on trying every flavor of gelato at every street corner.
 I’m not even sure when the first time was that I made panna cotta, but I do remember thinking to myself, “Okay, this is something special.”

 It is a special kind of dessert, but it’s awfully simple to make.
 The thing that makes panna cotta exceptional is the texture.
 It should be light, creamy, and jiggly; but not too firm.
 Think: creme brulee without the eggs.
 It uses gelatin, but it should not be at all like jell-o.
 No. That would be a travesty.
 It’s silky and smooth, and practically melts on your tongue.

 Panna cotta doesn’t need much of anything on top, but I think it’s splendid with fruit.
-Now that peaches are making their way back into season, I had to make a simple compote to pair with buttermilk panna cotta.
+Since I had some lovely peaches, I had to make a simple compote to pair with buttermilk panna cotta.

-Fresh peaches are kind of my go-to choice when we’re talking summer fruit, but if you can’t find any yet, you can substitute frozen and thawed peaches, or substitute your favorite fruit.
+Fresh peaches are wonderful here, but if you can’t find any, you can substitute frozen and thawed peaches, or substitute your favorite fruit.
 Berries are magnificent with the tangy buttermilk.
 A little lemon juice helps brighten the flavors a bit and the brown sugar and cinnamon just kind of take it up another notch.
-To make the fruit a little more special, I add a splash of bourbon or brandy, but that’s completely optional.
+To make the fruit a little more special, you could add a splash of bourbon or brandy, but that’s completely optional.